tomdionysus/bpks/README.md

 An efficient block IO Key Store in golang.

-bpks is a B+Tree-like that stores arbitary key/value pairs on any device or file that supports io.ReadWriteSeeker.
+bpks is package that stores arbitary key/value pairs on any device or file that supports io.ReadWriteSeeker.

+**CAVEAT** bpks is currently ALPHA and should not be used in production.
+The major missing component is a real free space manager (allocator/deallocator) for blocks.

 * 128-bit or String Keys
 * Arbitary []byte data

-## Status / TODO
+## TODO

-bpks is currently ALPHA and should not be used in production.
-The major missing component is a real free space manager (allocator/deallocator) for blocks.

 Done: